mapbender/mapbender-starter/CONTRIBUTING.md

 ## Styling

-Application template styling can be done by using "CSS" tab by editing.
+Application template styling can be done by using [CSS] tab by editing.
-By save CSS/SCSS text will be parsed and stored to use of application top
+By save [CSS]/[SCSS] text will be parsed and stored to use of application top

 # Tests